rakeshreddybandi/BigData-Spring16/README.md

 Lab 4- Folder Lab 4 contains the Source and Documentation  Lab assignment  4

 Lab 5&6- Folder Lab 5&6 contains the source and Documentation for Lab assignment 5&6

+Lab 7- Twitter sentimental analysis using Stanford core NLP and Collabrative filtering Recomenadation for the Users - Restaurants Top picks